Library: Policy

 (e) Replacement card issuance.
 The person whose name appears on the EBT card must be the person who requests a replacement card.

-(1) When a client or authorized representative requests replacement of a lost, stolen, or destroyed SNAP only EBT card, OKDHS staff instructs the person to call Conduent at 1-888-328-6551 or to go online at www.connectebt.com/ to cancel the current card and request a replacement card.
-Conduent mails the replacement card by the next business day after the person requests card cancellation and a replacement card.
+(1) When a client or authorized representative requests replacement of a lost, stolen, or damaged SNAP only EBT card, OKDHS staff instructs the person to call Conduent at 1-888-328-6551 or to go online at www.connectebt.com/ to cancel the current card and request a replacement card.
+Conduent staff mails the replacement card by the next business day after the person requests card cancellation and a replacement card.
 Replacement cards take seven to 10-calendar days to be delivered.
 Conduent does not replace EBT cards containing only child care benefits.

 (A) An EBT card is considered: